 Stress is your body’s response to physical, mental or emotional pressure.
-There are a lot of things that can cause stress in everyday life, including worries over study or work, conflict, and even external factors beyond our control.
-International students, in particular, go through a range of stressful situations, from facing cultural shock and having to take on new responsibilities to financial and academic concerns.
-Moreover, given that many have had to transition to online learning, the stress of adjusting has increased the prevalence of depression, anxiety and stress among some students.
+There are a lot of things that can cause stress in everyday life, including worries over your studies (particularly during high-pressure periods like exam season), work, conflict, and even external factors beyond our control.

 Have a plan

 Being organised helps you prepare for upcoming tasks and events, such as academic responsibilities like exams.